ianlewis/www.ianlewis.org/en/_posts/2024-05-23-understanding-github-artifact-attestations.md

 L3](https://docs.github.com/en/actions/security-guides/using-artifact-attestations-to-establish-provenance-for-builds#about-slsa-levels-for-artifact-attestations)?
 How could you achieve L3 with artifact attestations?

-I’ll do my best to answer some of these questions here.
+I’ll do my best to answer some of these questions here, detail why I think there's still room for improvement, and how we could build more secure solutions for users of GitHub Actions.
 But first we need to understand a bit about how GitHub Artifact Attestations work and their relation to SLSA levels.

 ## Architecture